adamalbrecht/adamalbrecht/_posts/2014-01-22-a-better-onboarding-experience-in-your-angular-js-application.md

 ];
 {% endhighlight %}

-Unfortunately, I had to make 2 design decisions that I don't particularly like.
-First, I made jQuery a dependency.
-And second, I force you to reference CSS selectors in the controller, which is generally frowned upon in Angular.
-Both of these were to support anchoring the popovers to elements on the page.
+Unfortunately, I had to make a design decisions that I don't particularly like, which is forcing you to reference CSS selectors in the controller.
+This is generally frowned upon in Angular, but I don't see a another way to support anchoring the popovers to elements on the page.
 If you can think of a better way to implement this, I'd love to hear it.

 While it's still in development and not well-tested, it seems to work pretty well, so check it out!